angular-buch/book-monkey2-api/README.md

 [![Book](public/images/book-thumbnail.png)](https://angular-buch.com/)

-This backend is used to explain HTTP communication with Angular 2.
+This backend is used to explain HTTP communication with Angular.
-Read more about Angular 2 in our book.
+Read more about Angular in our book.
 Visit [angular-buch.com](https://angular-buch.com/) for more information (German only).

 # Usage